 - 1. Review the video and introduce the activity.
 Distribute a blank piece of paper to each student (or use the back of the Tasting Worksheet) and give the following directions. - Remember the 5 food groups from the video?
 Let's test your memory!
-Write down as many food groups as you can on your paper.
+Draw a picture for each food group you can remember from the video.
 (Dairy, Vegetables, Fruits, Grains, Protein) - Now, think about your farm friends-cows-and which food group comes from these cool creatures.
-Circle that food group on your paper. - Jot down 3 more dairy foods made from milk that you enjoy for breakfast, lunch, or dinner. - Raise your hand if you mentioned cheese as a food made from milk.
+Circle that food group on your paper. - OK, one more challenge.
+Draw 3 foods made from milk that you enjoy for breakfast, lunch, or dinner.
+Raise your hand if you drew a picture of cheese anywhere on your paper.
 Awesome!
 Guess what?
 Cheese is the star of today's tasting adventure. - As you taste these cheeses, you're going to use your senses-your eyes, hands, nose, ears, and of course your taste buds!
 You'll see the different colors and shapes, feel the textures, smell the aromas, listen for different sounds, and savor the flavors.
 And guess what?
 While you're having fun, you'll also learn about the Dairy food group.

 2. Time to taste!
 Distribute the Tasting Worksheet (or flip over if the back was used earlier) and the first cheese sample.
-Invite students to write and draw the food, then make observations about the sample's smell and appearance.
+Only distribute one sample at a time, so students don't get confused about which cheese they are tasting.
+Write the name of the cheese on the board and invite students to copy the word onto their paper.
+Younger students may wish to draw a picture of the food rather than write the name.
+Ask students to make observations about the sample's smell and appearance.
 Have the students break the cheese to observe the texture.
 Have them taste the cheese, observing the flavor and how it feels in the mouth.
 Repeat for each variety.

 - 3. Discussion.
 Choose some of the questions below to spark discussion. - Did the cheeses look different from each other?
-How? - How did the textures of the cheeses vary?
-Which texture did you like the most? - Which cheese had the strongest or most unique smell?
-Why do you think that is? - What words would you use to describe the flavors of the different cheeses? - How does cheese taste different from milk?
-In what ways are they similar? - Why do you think people turn milk into cheese?
+How? - What did you notice when you broke the cheese? - Which cheese had the strongest or most unique smell?
+Why do you think that is? - What words would you use to describe the flavors of the different cheeses? - Why do you think people turn milk into cheese?
 What does cheese offer that milk doesn't? - How did you feel about tasting cheeses you might not have tried before? - What's one thing you learned about cheese today?